 Study Abroad and Consortium Study

 The University of Mississippi offers many opportunities for students to participate in programs off campus.
 These include study abroad as well as special workshops, camps and other experiences not offered on our schedule.
 Some of these programs are administered directly by the University of Mississippi and earn University of Mississippi credits.
 Others are administered by a “host” institution and credits earned in the programs appear on a student’s transcript as transfer hours.
-These latter programs require a Consortium Contract between the University of Mississippi and the “host” institution.
-The difference in program administration affects how we process financial aid for various programs.
+These latter programs require a Consortium Agreement between the University of Mississippi and the “host” institution.

-A student may use federal student financial aid to help defray the expenses of off-campus programs, but should follow the steps on this checklist.
+A student may use federal student financial aid to help defray the expenses of off-campus programs.
 Please remember that summer terms are the last terms in the academic year.
 This means that financial aid for summer will be packaged according to students’ remaining eligibility for the current academic year.

-Complete the Summer Application on the Financial Aid homepage for summer programs.
+If attending a summer Study Abroad Program, students must complete the Summer Financial Aid Application online through MyOleMiss.
 Indicate on the application that you will be attending a study abroad program.
 Please specify the program name and country where you will be participating.

 In order to receive most forms of Federal student aid for any term, students must enroll at least half-time.
 Half-time enrollment is 5 hours for graduate or law students or 6 hours for undergraduate or pharmacy students.